sonic-net/SONiC/doc/nat/nat_design_spec.md

 The dynamic port allocation from the pool is done in a random manner.
 When the pool is exhausted, new incoming connections are no longer NAT'ted in the hardware.
 In such scenario, the new incoming traffic are reported as NAT miss and dropped.
 Only when the inactive entries are released are the new incoming connections dynamically mapped to the freed up ports.

+Dynamic NAT/NAPT is supported only for the traffic of IP protocol types TCP/UDP/ICMP.
+Other IP protocol type traffic are not dynamically NAT'ted but are dropped in the hardware.

 #### 2.2.3.1 Full Cone NAT
 When the first connection from a particular internal IP + L4 port is dynamically SNAT mapped to an external IP + L4 port, the SNAT and the corresponding DNAT entries are added for that mapping in the hardware.
 Subsequently any new connections from the same internal IP + L4 port to new destination end points use the same mapping.
 As well, traffic sent by any external host to this external IP + L4 port is NAT'ted back to the same internal IP + L4 port.
 This behavior model is referred to as Full Cone NAT.